SIPupstreamDesign/POISsON/README.md

 ## How to use
-Browse index.html by web browser.
+Download and unarchive zip file, and open index.html file by web browser.
 We confirmed operations on Chrome, Firefox, and Safari.